jmsmdy/mathematical-exploration/README.md

 # mathematical-exploration
-Code to explore mathematical concepts
+Code to explore mathematical concepts.

+Each subdirectory corresponds to a mathematical topic to explore.